glpi-project/telemetry/project.md

     //...
 ```

-On the above example, the map with countries from referencs and the installation modes part will not be shown.
+On the above example, the map with countries from references and the installation modes part will not be shown.

+All the dashboard configuration parameters rely on a boolean value, expect `php_versions`.
+For this one, you can also set the valueto `bar` if you just want a bar graph of the PHP versions.

 ### Footer links